canonical/ubuntu-pro-client/docs/howtoguides/how_to_collect_logs.md

 Sensitive data is redacted from all files included in the tarball.
 As of now, the command must be run as root.

-Running the command creates a `ua_logs.tar.gz` file in the current directory.
+Running the command creates a `pro_logs.tar.gz` file in the current directory.
 The output file path/name can be changed using the `-o` option.